CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.9 Mobile Workplace.md

 The module contains fundamental requirements that must be observed and fulfilled when employees often work not only within the premises of the institution, but at changing workplaces outside.

 Above all, it depicts the organizational, technical and personnel requirements for wholly or partially mobile work.
-In order to secure IT systems, data carriers or documents used during mobile work, all relevant components must be used, such as SYS.3.1 * laptop *, SYS.3.2 * tablet and smartphone, * SYS.3.4 * mobile data carrier, * NET .3.3 * VPN, * SYS.2.1 * Common Client, INF.1 Building or INF.8 Home Workplace * are considered separately.
+In order to secure IT systems, data carriers or documents used during mobile work, all relevant components must be used, such as SYS.3.1 * laptop *, SYS.3.2 * tablet and smartphone, * SYS.3.4 * mobile data carrier, * NET .3.3 * VPN, * SYS.2.1 * General Client, INF.1 Building or INF.8 Home Workplace * must be considered separately.

-Likewise, the security requirements for VDU workplaces, which are fixed by the employer (teleworking) are not the subject of this module, but are described in OPS.1.2.4 * Teleworking *.
+Likewise, the security requirements for VDU workplaces that are fixed by the employer (teleworking) are not the subject of this module, but are described in OPS.1.2.4 * Teleworking *.

 2 risk situation
 -----------------